Shanna-not-Shawna/nintendo-quiz/README.md

 ## Usage

-Once completed, users will be able to start the quiz by clicking on the start button, then they will answer 5 Nintendo related questions.
+Users can start the quiz by clicking on the start button, then they will answer 5 Nintendo related questions.
 When an incorrect answer is selected, time will be deducted from the clock.
 When all questions have been answered or time has run out, users will input their initials and log their score on the score board.

 Here is the live website.
 [Try it out!](https://shanna-not-shawna.github.io/nintendo-quiz/)